Supported operating systems

 Timezone

 The timezone on all provided images is UTC.
-If you want to set a different timezone you have to use your own image, though using UTC is generally recommended to not run into problems with daylight saving times.
+To set a different timezone, use your own image, though using UTC is generally recommended to avoid daylight saving time issues.

 Updates

 OpenStack provides new images with patches as they become available.
-MetaKube frequently tests the latest images with all supported Kubernetes versions.
+MetaKube often tests the latest images with all supported Kubernetes versions.

-MetaKube does not update Kubelet after a Node has been provisioned.
+MetaKube does not update Kubelet after provisioning a Node.
 To get a different Kubelet version, configure the Kubernetes version in the MachineDeployment.

 Ubuntu

-Some updates (e.g. Kernel) require a reboot to be applied.
+Some updates (for example, Kernel) require a reboot to take effect.

 You may use a tool such as Kured to automatically reboot Nodes in a controlled way when necessary.